ANTI PLASTIC - WORLD OCEANS ALLIANCE

 Each nation making such efforts may not know or rely on their own efforts such that a coordinated global attack on ocean pollution is the result - and that is what we hope world leaders will agree is needed for such an assault on the plastic that threatens to convert our oceans into a toxic poly-slurry.

-One possible solution that we are here proposing is to create an Ocean Alliance against plastic, specifically to target the build up of associated problems for our next generations.
+A possible solution that we are here proposing is to create an Ocean Alliance against plastic, specifically to target the build up of associated problems for our next generations and cut through the red tape to get to the blue tape.

-By coordinating world efforts we may speed up the development of potential solutions and reduce the associated costs significantly.
+By coordinating world efforts cost effectively we may speed up the development of potential solutions.
+Administrative delays are the enemy of progress, only normally resolved diligently in times of war.

 This is a proposal that is designed to reduce the cost of our administration, where applying for grants from different groups is sapping our efforts.
-This is because most application processes are complicated and time consuming, with significant delays between calls and funding.
+This is because most application processes are complicated and time consuming, with significant delays between calls and funding - and of course - no guarantee of success.
 We might skip over much of the red-tape by asking countries directly for contributions for membership to an Ocean Alliance.
+We call this our blue tape method.

-FOR OUR CHILDREN - The children of Burgas present Alberto Laplaine Guimarães with a gift from the Bulgarian City.
+FOR OUR CHILDREN - The children of Burgas at European Maritime Day present Alberto Laplaine Guimarães with a gift from the Bulgarian City.
 Sustainable growth and aims for a circular economy are for our children and their children, and their children, and their children - lest we forget why we are working to clean our act up.
-We should hand the world to our successors in better shape than we found it.
+As trustees of planet earth we should hand the world to our successors in better shape than we found it.
 Copyright © photograph June 1 2018 Cleaner Ocean Foundation.

 ONE PLANET, ONE OCEAN